CFBench: A Comprehensive Constraints-Following Benchmark for LLMs: Conclusion

 \section{Conclusion}

 This study comprehensively examines the constraints-following capabilities of LLMs.
 CFBench, a comprehensive benchmark, was introduced with 1000 manually annotated samples covering more than 200 real-world scenarios and over 50 NLP tasks, encompassing a wide range of systematically defined constraint types.
 Each sample in CFBench includes detailed evaluation criteria, providing metrics that accurately reflect model performance and real user needs across multiple dimensions.
 Extensive experiments on CFBench revealed significant limitations and challenges that advanced LLMs face in following constraint instructions.
-Key factors and potential strategies to improve constraint following were also analyzed.
+Key factors and potential strategies to improve constraint following were also analyzed, and numerous insightful findings can provide valuable guidance for the optimization of LLMs' performance.
 In conclusion, CFBench offers a novel perspective for evaluating LLM capabilities, providing new directions for performance assessment and improvement.